Our Impact

 Imagine what is possible when cities decide to invest in youth development instead of incarceration.
 We conducted a geographic analysis of the highest need youth in Los Angeles and evaluated how the city government has been approaching youth development.
 Our Beloved California embraces that youth are the future of our economy and society.

-Imagine an MRI scan of racial inequity across California.
-We launched RACE COUNTS in partnership with California Calls, PICO, and USC's Program on Environmental and Regional Equity to give a 3D view of racial inequity in every California county.
-Our Beloved California uses rigorous data to frame advocacy campaigns that get to the root causes of racial inequities.
+In partnership with California Calls, PICO, and USC's Program on Environmental and Regional Equity, we launched RACE COUNTS, an initiative that provides a 3-D view of racial disparity in every California county—an MRI scan of racial inequity.
+The data can help frame advocacy campaigns that get to the root causes to solve the problem.

 Our work with bilingual education advocates led to the adoption of California's first new policy for English language learners in 20 years.